CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Space--time finite element discretization with CutFEM

 Applying the fundamental theorem of calculus to the first term on the right-hand side of this identity and substituting the resulting equation into \eqref{Eq:DervDG_2} shows that

-with the jump $[\cdot]_n$ operator at $t_n$, defined as $[g]_n \coloneqq g(t_n^+) - g(t_n^-)$ with the one-sided limits $g(t_n^\pm) = \lim_{t\rightarrow t_n^\pm} g(t)$.
+with the jump operator $[\cdot]_n$ at $t_n$, defined as $[g]_n \coloneqq g(t_n^+) - g(t_n^-)$ with the one-sided limits $g(t_n^\pm) = \lim_{t\rightarrow t_n^\pm} g(t)$.
 For a smoothly evolving domain $\Omega^t$, that is assumed here, the one-sided limits of $\Omega^t$ at the time nodes $t_n$ coincide.
-We note that Eq.~\eqref{Def:DG} continuous to be well-defined for functions that are differentiable piecewise in time (with respect to the time mesh $\mathcal M_\tau$) only.
-Thus, Eq.~\eqref{Def:DG} can be solved within the space \eqref{Def:Xtauk} of piecewise polynomials in time.
+We note that \eqref{Def:DG} continues to be well-defined for functions that are differentiable piecewise in time (with respect to the time mesh $\mathcal M_\tau$) only.
+Thus, \eqref{Def:DG} can be solved within the space \eqref{Def:Xtauk} of piecewise polynomials in time.